-- If you want to provide emergency care to those in critical need, our NHS work placements give you vital on-the-job experience
+- Train to provide emergency care to those in critical need, our NHS work placements give you vital on-the-job experience

-- Our training assists you in registering as a Paramedic with the Health and Care Professions Council (HCPC).
+- We prepare you to register as a Paramedic with the Health and Care Professions Council (HCPC).

 If you are based at our Avery Hill campus you will undertake your clinical work-based practice with the London Ambulance Service NHS Trust.
 On the Medway degree you will work with the South East Coast Ambulance Service NHS Foundation Trust.

 Your training with us will prepare you to apply with the Health and Care Professions Council as a registered paramedic.

 During your training you are taught to assess, treat, refer or discharge patients across all age ranges.
 As a paramedic you will be working primarily with frontline NHS ambulance teams, responding to acute medical or traumatic emergencies.